 If you’re really want to capture compelling photos, bring a long lens.
 Can you take beautiful photos without one?
 Sure.
 But your odds go up dramatically with a longer lens because it gives you the flexibility to shoot images with more variation.
 My favorite Canon wildlife lens is the 200-400mm f/4L IS USM.
 It’s easy to use and has a built-in 1.4 converter which extends the focal length to 560mm.
 It’s heavy (8lbs) but it’s worth the sore muscles.

 If you don’t own a long lens—and most people don’t (including moi)—I recommend renting.
 You can use a fantastic lens for far less than what it would cost to buy it.
-I’ve used Borrowlenses and LensRentals depending on which had the best prices.
-Both are equally good and will ship straight to your door.
+I use Borrowlenses which tends to have the best prices.

 Bring Two Camera Bodies